-This subwoofer port calculator will help you to determine what length port you should use in your ported subwoofer enclosure.
+This subwoofer port calculator will help you determine the length of the port you should use in your ported subwoofer enclosure.

 Subwoofer Port Calculator

-Why do you need to determine what length to use for your subwoofer port?
+Why do you need to determine the length to use for your subwoofer port?

-There are a number of reasons, for example, the correct port length helps to reduce subwoofer port noise.
+There are several reasons, for example, the correct port length helps reduce subwoofer port noise.
 However, before we get into that, let’s explain what a ported subwoofer box is.